Wide-Eyed Wonder: Audio

+Despite the limited hours in which the Choir's music was heard on Christian radio, the four singles released from Wide-Eyed Wonder performed well.
+"Someone to Hold on To" became the band's third single to reach #1 on the CCM Rock chart, with "To Cover You" later reaching #5, and "Spin You Around" peaking at #12 the following year.
+Both "Wide-Eyed Wonder" and "Someone to Hold on To" made brief appearances on the CCM CHR chart, reaching #10 and #12, respectively.

+Remastered version (2017)

 In April 2017, the Choir re-released a fully remastered version of Wide-Eyed Wonder on streaming services, CD and vinyl.
 The CD re-release was a two-CD set with a second CD featuring audio commentary on each track from Hindalong and Michaels.

 Video

-To assist A&M with their crossover promotion, Myrrh financed a video album to introduce the Choir to new listeners, which included two music videos and a band documentary.
-The first video, "Someone to Hold on To," was a mix of black-and-white and color footage, directed by photographer Linda Myers-Krikorian, the then-wife of eccentric singer/songwriter Tonio K.; this was filmed at various locations in Los Angeles, including on the rooftop of a building at sunset.
+To assist A&M with their crossover promotion, Myrrh financed a video album entitled Wide-Eyed Wonder Videos to introduce the Choir to new listeners, which included two music videos and a band documentary.
+The first video, "Someone to Hold On To," was a mix of black-and-white and color footage, directed by photographer Linda Myers-Krikorian, the then-wife of eccentric singer/songwriter Tonio K.; this was filmed at various locations in Los Angeles, including on the rooftop of a building at sunset.
 The second video, "Robin Had a Dream," was directed by Mark Heard and shot entirely on Super 8 film in Heard's first attempt at working in that medium.
-Myers-Krikorian also directed a 32-minute black and white documentary — both straightforward and humorous — on the lives of all four band members and their families.
+Myers-Krikorian also directed a 32-minute black and white documentary—both straightforward and humorous—on the lives of all four band members and their families.
+Wide-Eyed Wonder Videos was later nominated for Best Long Form Video at the 21st GMA Dove Awards, losing to Petra's On Fire.